 "So far, 2011 accumulated the most CDDs in the previous 10 years and 2012 has accumulated 12 more CDDs than 2011 this time last year," Allgood told NGI.

 But spotting a trend, at least in the short term, isn't easy.
 There have been fewer than 1,300 CDD totals in four years since 2002 -- most recently in 2009 -- but there have been more than 1,400 in five other years, including 2010 and 2011.

-Working natural gas inventories remain at historically high levels for this time of year, and at the end of October are expected to set a new record of 3,954 Bcf, the Energy Information Administration said last week.
+Working natural gas inventories remain at historically high levels for this time of year, and at the end of October are expected to set a new record of 3,954 Bcf, the Energy Information Administration said this week (see Daily GPI, Aug.
+8).
 While abundant supplies have kept prices relatively low, a hot summer and associated increases in demand for natural gas for power generation contributed to the increase in prices in July," the agency said.

 Andover, MA-based Weather Services International recently said it expects this summer to end with cooler-than-normal temperatures dominating the East, a trend that is expected to carry over through October, though high temperatures will keep their grip on the central United States (see Daily GPI, July 24).